Kliniken &… Institute Global Health Groups Working Groups Climate Change and… Group members

 Jackson, Susan T MA, PhD

-Susan manages the CCHI Group’s projects.
+Susan is a post-doctoral researcher and a program manager for the CCHI group.
+Her current research includes leading the cool roofs focus group discussion analysis within and between the four REFLECT sites and other qualitative research.
 Before joining HIGH, she was principal investigator of Militarization 2.0: militarization’s social media footprint through a gendered lens, a multi-team five-year research grant funded by the Swedish Research Council.
 Her research interests include system and design thinking, methodology development and interdisciplinary approaches to problem solving.
 She holds a PhD in political science (international relations) from the University of Arizona.

 susan.jackson(at)uni-heidelberg.de